 A six-a-side cricket tournament, organised by Bradley Stoke Cricket Club, will run throughout the afternoon.

-The cricket club will be running a lunchtime BBQ and providing evening entertainment from 6pm.
+The cricket club will be running a lunchtime BBQ and providing evening entertainment in the clubhouse from 6pm.

 More Community Festival information: